 Citizens can search for persons in the registered sex offenders database using geographical information or names.

-Citizens may ride with officers while they are on patrol.
+**Please Note - we are not scheduling any ride alongs during the month of March 2014 due to SXSW, Texas Relays and Mardi Gras events** Citizens may ride with officers while they are on patrol.
 To apply for a ride-along, please fill out APD form 94.